 Know Basic Phrases And Numbers

 Knowing some basic phrases like "That's too much", "Thank You", and numbers in French and Creole.
 This is super helpful while bargaining and will help you make friends.
 Practice with your ILP group so you can all be bartering pros together.
 You can talk to your local coordinator about specific phrases you should learn.
 Your kids can also help you practice your phrases and numbers.

 They are not offended when you ask for a lower price.
 It's just the way things work there - they're offering you a much higher price because they're just trying to get the best price they can.
 Ask for a lower price and they'll work with you to find a price you both agree on.

-Choose something little that you'd like to buy and practice from there.
+Choose something little (like a little flute) that you'd like to buy and practice from there.
 Then as you feel more comfortable you can go for bigger items.

-When you find something you are interested in, look around a bit and compare other's and their prices.
-Then choose where you want to barter.
+When you find something you are interested in, look around a bit and compare other vendors and their prices.
+Then, choose where you want to barter.
 Knowing your options is nice before you start, so you know you're bartering for the painting you love ...
 I hate it when I get a low price on an item only to walk two stalls down and find one I love even more than the one I just bought.

 There's no right or wrong amount for where you should start your price.
-The more you barter the more comfortable you'll be!
-Remember, have fun as you're throwing numbers around!
-You'll score some great deals.
+The more you barter the more comfortable you'll be with the whole process.
+Remember, have fun as you're throwing numbers around.
+You'll score some great deals in no time.

 Haiti is one of International Language Programs (ILP's) humanitarian programs and you will truly make a difference there as you spend a semester volunteering.
 Want to learn more about the unique opportunities you'll have to travel and serve in Haiti?